 Anyone who wants to buy a home and has credit challenges will likely be considering a loan that is guaranteed by the Federal Housing Administration or FHA.
 If you are considering purchasing a house this year, it is important to know what the minimum credit score for FHA financing is so you can plan and save accordingly.
 FHA remains the most popular choice for home buyers seeking loans for credit scores under 600.

-The reality is that minimum credit score for FHA loan programs will vary depending upon which HUD-approved mortgage lender you are speaking with.
+The reality is that minimum credit score for FHA mortgage programs will vary depending upon which HUD-approved mortgage lender you are speaking with.
 You see even though FHA only requires a 500 minimum credit score, many lenders will create their own minimum credit score for FHA loans because they do not wish to take on a risk that big.
-These FHA-first time home loans are quite easy to qualify for and open the possibility of home ownership for millions of people who otherwise would have trouble qualifying for a loan.
+These first time home loans are quite easy to qualify for because the FHA loan requirements are so flexible.
+This opens the possibility of homeownership for millions of people who otherwise would have trouble qualifying for a loan.

 Where Can I Find a FHA Loan with a Credit Score Below 600?